Office of Student Research—Programs and Funding

 TruScholars Summer Undergraduate Research Program

-The formal part of the 2023 TruScholars program will coincide with the eight-week Summer semester, June 5-July 28.
+The formal part of the 2026 TruScholars program will coincide with the eight-week Summer semester (Monday, June 1, through Friday, July 24).
 During this time, students should devote full-time effort to their project, and faculty mentors should be regularly available for consultation and collaboration.

 Eligibility

-To apply for the TruScholars program, students should first identify a Truman faculty member who agrees to serve as the student’s research mentor, then work with the research mentor to prepare the application materials.
+To apply for the TruScholars program, students should first identify a Truman faculty member who agrees to serve as the student’s primary research mentor, then work with the research mentor to prepare the application materials.
+Please do not include your name on the separate application materials that will be submitted, including in the document title.
+FAILURE TO ADHERE TO THIS RULE WILL RESULT IN AUTOMATIC DISQUALIFICATION.

 Required Program Elements